ykl1993/cdn/intl.en-US/Product Introduction/Terms.md

 ## Back-to-origin Host {#section_gm2_nlc_5db .section}

-The origin site determines where the request is to sent during back-to-origin .The Back-to-Origin HOST determines which specific site on the IP that the back-to-origin request is to access.
+The origin site determines the IP address to which a back-to-origin request is sent.
+The Back-to-origin Host determines the specific site of the IP address to which a back-to-origin request is sent.

 Example 1: The origin site is a domain name.
 If the origin site is`www.a.com` and the back-to-origin host is`www.b.com`, the actual back-to-origin request is sent to the IP address resolved from`www.a.com` corresponding to the site `www.b.com`on the host.